Frequently Asked Questions

 Q. What support systems are in place for students?

 A. The primary support structure for students is the advisory system.
 Each student meets with a faculty advisor in an advisory group of 10-12 students every day.
-This half-hour period is a time to establish friendships, focus on a grade-level theme addressing social skills (new beginnings, friendship, leadership and decision-making are the anchors for the four grade levels), and develop a positive relationship with a faculty member.
+This half-hour period is a time to establish friendships, focus on a grade-level theme addressing social skills (new beginnings, friendship, leadership and decision-making are the anchors at each grade level), and develop a positive relationship with a faculty member.
 Advisors meet once per week to discuss student concerns and progress, and the advisor is the primary contact with parents.
 Advisors review mid-term and term grades with students and help them set goals for the coming term.
 Beyond the advisory system, students can meet with teachers for extra help during tutorial or before or after school, and the school psychologist is available to assist students who demonstrate a need for psychoeducational screening or behavioral intervention.